 Fellow teams in our 'Patton' conference are Manchester Storm and Guildford Flames.

 The other two conferences are made up as follows:

 Gardiner conference: Braehead Clan, Dundee Stars and Fife Flyers

 Erhardt conference: Belfast Giants, Cardiff Devils, Nottingham Panthers and Sheffield Steelers

 The 2019/20 Elite League campaign will begin early September and it will conclude early April.

 In the Elite League, you will also compete for the Challenge Cup (you could compare this to the famous FA Cup in British football).

 The competition, runs alongside the league campaign.
-The exact format of this will be decided closer to the 2019/20 season.

 The season ends with the playoffs.
 The top eight teams from the Elite League progress to a two-legged quarter-finals (home and away), usually played over a single weekend in early April.